openSUSE/news-o-o/_posts/2011-02-27-opensuse-weekly-news-issue-164-is-out.markdown

 rebuilds for a long time (maintaining new versions became a nightmare, as underlying libraries started to be outdated).

-For this reason I™m hereby announcing that the 11.0 repositories will be removed from the videolan download infrastructure by **March 1st 2011** !
+For this reason Iâ€™m hereby announcing that the 11.0 repositories will be removed from the videolan download infrastructure by **March 1st 2011** !
 If you rely on having the packages available for your personal installations, please make sure to create a local copy of the FTP tree.